 Example for option A: If you answered “yes”:

-In the summer, I held two jobs.
+In the summer, I held two jobs, 30 hours per week total.
 The first was a job as a lifeguard at a recreational center.
 The second was working for my father, who co-owns a woodworking business.
-The former kept me near the water – which is one of my favorite places to be – and allowed me time to exercise before and after my shifts.
-I believe physical health is very important, which is one of the reasons I want to become a physician.
+The former kept me near the water – which is one of my favorite places to be – and allowed me time to exercise before and after shifts.
+I believe physical health is very important, which is the reason I want to become a physician.

 Example for option B: If you answered “no, I focused on academics and volunteer opportunities”: